 On the opposite I meant to be respectful and in case you missed it really enjoy darktable more than many other photo software.

 I couldn't guess that was useful for you and as a regular user I just expressed a feedback.

-#8 Updated by Tobias Ellinghaus about 4 years ago
+#8 Updated by Tobias Ellinghaus over 4 years ago

 - Status changed from In Progress to Fixed

 - % Done changed from 50 to 100

 - Assignee set to Tobias Ellinghaus